Delivering seamless, resilient wideband connectivity worldwide

 Operating worldwide today, Global Xpress complements government satellite communications (SATCOM) and provides optimal redundancy, diversity, security, scalability and global portability — the ultimate resilience approach.

 U.S. government users operate on a worldwide basis and require flexible, secure connectivity that travels with them.
-This is why they continue to rely on Inmarsat Government and its global, trusted network.
+This is why they continue to rely on Inmarsat and its global, trusted network.
 Global Xpress is the first and only commercial wideband network that delivers worldwide service, offered by a single operator.
-Available and in use by government users in all three-ocean regions, Global Xpress brings the benefits of highly reliable, high-throughput satellite capability to respond to mobile, interoperable communication needs.
+In government operation since 2014, Global Xpress brings the benefits of highly reliable, high-throughput satellite capability to respond to mobile, interoperable communication needs.

-Inmarsat’s SATCOM as a Service business model allows for rapid delivery of proven technology that covers satellites, ground infrastructure and terminals.
+Inmarsat’s SATCOM as a Service business model allows for rapid delivery of proven technology that covers satellites, ground infrastructure, as well as terminals.
 This on-going innovation provides a fast, cost-effective solution to U.S. government’s critical need for resilience, speed and agility to ensure mission success today and in the future.

 The next evolution of Global Xpress – the most resilient and flexible global mobile communications network